China media again touts plans to float nuclear reactors in disputed South China Sea

 Chinese Foreign Ministry spokesman Lu Kang, asked at a daily news briefing, said he did not know anything about the plans.

-Floating reactors were first proposed in the United States in the 1970s but then abandoned.
-The first demonstration of the technology is due to be launched in Russia next year.

-"This will need several years of design and safety analysis before it can go into full construction," said Li Ning, Dean of the School of Energy Research at Xiamen University.

-China's claims over around 85 percent of the South China Sea, swept by frequent typhoons in the summer months, were declared unlawful by the Permanent Court of Arbitration in The Hague on Tuesday, a decision that Beijing has rejected.
+China's claims over around 85 percent of the South China Sea were declared unlawful by the Permanent Court of Arbitration in The Hague on Tuesday, a decision that Beijing has rejected.

 A spokesman for CNNC told Reuters the floating reactors plan had been drawn up by its affiliate, the Nuclear Power Institute of China, and a final decision would be made by CSIC.
 CSIC was not immediately available for comment.